-The Federal Direct Loan eligibility is evaluated by the Office of Financial Aid.
-Repayment is based on the amount of loan and could be as low as \$55.00 per month.
+The Office of Financial Aid evaluates the eligibility for federal direct loans.
+Repayment is based on the loan amount and could be as low as \$55.00 monthly.
 Repayment begins 6 months after the student stops attending school.
-Details on the specific Direct Loan eligibility are those lent directly to students by the US Department of Education and must be repaid with interest.
-These low interest loans are used to help cover the costs of higher education.
-Coba Academy will review the results of the Free Application Federal Student Aid (FAFSA) to determine the maximum amount that may be borrowed.
+Details on the specific Direct Loan eligibility are those the US Department of Education lent directly to students and must be repaid with interest.
+These low-interest loans are used to help cover the costs of higher education.
+Coba Academy will review the results of the Free Application for Federal Student Aid (FAFSA®) to determine the maximum amount that may be borrowed.
 These are three types of Direct Loans that may be available:

 - FEDERAL DIRECT SUBSIDIZED LOAN: are loans for which the federal government pays the interest while the student is in school, during deferment, and during the grace period.
-These loans are for students who demonstrate financial need based on the federal formula and the cost of education including indirect cost established by Coba Academy.
-Direct Subsidized Loans (Max Amount \$3,500) - FEDERAL DIRECT UNSUBSIDIZED LOAN: is available to all eligible students regardless of income.
+These loans are for students who demonstrate financial need based on the federal formula and the cost of attendance including indirect cost established by Coba Academy.
+Direct Subsidized Loans (Max Amount \$3,500 and \$4,500 is prorated for the 2nd year) - FEDERAL DIRECT UNSUBSIDIZED LOAN: is available to all eligible students regardless of income.
 Unlike the subsidized loan program, interest that accrues on this loan is the responsibility of the borrower during your loan term.
-Direct Unsubsidized Loans (Max Amounts: \$2,000 Dependent Students (except students whose parents are unable to obtain PLUS Loans), \$6,000 Independent Students (and dependent undergraduate students whose parents are unable to obtain PLUS Loans) - FEDERAL DIRECT PLUS LOAN: is a loan that parents with good credit borrow on behalf of the dependent student.
-Pay all interest charged over the Program of the loan term.
-Repayment period begins immediately after received the last disbursement of the loan, while child is in school.
-Direct Loan Plus (Commonly referred to as a parent PLUS loan) (Up to the cost of attendance less other aid)
+Direct Unsubsidized Loans (Max Amounts: \$2,000 Dependent Students (except students whose parents are unable to obtain PLUS Loans), \$6,000 Independent students (and dependent undergraduate students whose parents are unable to obtain PLUS Loans).
+The 2nd academic year Direct Unsubsidized Loans are subject to proration. - FEDERAL DIRECT PLUS LOAN: is a loan that parents with good credit borrow on behalf of the dependent student.
+Pay all interest charged over the program of the loan term.
+Repayment period begins immediately after receiving the last disbursement of the loan, while the student is in school.
+Direct Loan Plus (Commonly referred to as a parent PLUS loan) (Up to the cost of attendance less other financial assistance for the academic year)